CompuTec/processforce-docs/current/user-guide/routings/routing/routing.md

 Data is presented to the user within the grid when the user selects the row within the top grid.

-The properties of the selected resource/operation are set by default in this grid based on the Resources **ADD LINK** definition.
+The properties of the selected resource/operation are set by default in this grid based on the Resource definition.

 This grid allows the user to select and add additional properties for this resource/operation/routing combination and change or remove the default values.

 ## Instructions tab

 This tab contains an editable text area that can hold related text information, e.g., instructions and additional notes.